timdeschryver/timdeschryver.dev/content/snippets/destructure-an-object-to-remove-a-property.md

 ### Solution

 Use a destructuring assignment to assign the to be removed property to a variable, while cloning the "rest" properties to a new variable.
-The `_` is used to prevent a linter giving the `variable is declared but its value is never read` warning.
+The `_` is used to prevent a linter giving the warning "variable is declared but its value is never read".

 ```ts
 const { password: _, ...user } = {